Sportster History (1966-1979)

-The frame on the XLH was kicked-back just above the swing arm pivot to accommodate the new battery box and electric start.
+The frame on the XLH was "kicked-back" just above the swing arm pivot to accommodate the new battery box and electric start.
 The XLH swing arm was lengthened accordingly.
-The long frame has the seat post tubes set 1.5 inches towards the rear, so the upper shock mounts, fender rail mounts got moved rearward.
+The new longer frame had seat post tubes set 1.5 inches towards the rear, so the upper shock mounts, fender rail mounts got moved rearward.

-Up through 1969, the XLCH had the early, inch-shorter frame and swing arm, so 1969 is considered the last "real" XLCH.
-Sportster cylinder-heads were redesigned with larger, 1-15/16" intake valves.
-A new-style lower end was seen in 1971, the last year of the 900cc Ironhead engine.
+Up through 1969, the XLCH continued using the early, inch-shorter frame and swing arm, so 1969 is considered the last "real" XLCH.
+Sportster cylinder-heads were redesigned and fitted with larger, 1-15/16" intake valves.
+Minor changes in the lower end were seen in 1971, the last year of the 900cc Ironhead engine.

 read Kick-Starting An Old Motorcycle

 In 1970, H-D started stamping corresponding VIN numbers into frames.
 All model Sportsters from 1970 thru 1978 had the same frame and swing arm.

 1970 was the second and final season of the American TV show "Then Came Bronson".
 The show starred wool-capped Michael Parks riding around the country, finding adventure on his red 1969 Sportster XLH.
 Bud Ekins, the famous Hollywood stunt man, appeared in several episodes.
 The show and the bike were both popular, prompting Harley-Davidson to offer a "Bronson Red" paint option for several years.